nikopartanen/alexandniko/registry.md

 Lahjaksi voi antaa myös rahaa, minkä lisäksi alla oleva lista on suuntaa-antava. / Cash is also appreciated as a gift, and the list is not definite.

+Jos annat jotain rekisteristä, niin ilmoita siitä groomsman Jeremias Laukkaselle, joten hän voi merkitä sen varatuksi. / If you choose to give something from the registry, please send and email to groomsman Jeremias Laukkanen, who will mark it as reserved.

+Jeremias Laukkanen: jeremias.laukkanen@gmail.com

 - ~~Laadukkaat kylpytakit / High quality bath robes~~
 - Hyviä leikkuuveitsiä / Good cutleries
 - Leivänpaahdin / Toaster